JJZFIVE/FreeToken/README.md

 # Free Token

 ***About:*** Free Token was my entry into the world of Web3 software development.
 The idea is laughably simple: every 24 hours, a wallet is allowed to receive a certain amount of Free Tokens until the supply is depleted.
 Critics say it's the next Dogecoin.
 If a wallet claimed Free Token less than 24 hours ago, the transaction will revert.
-Free Token is deployed on the Polygon Mainnet blockchain because it runs on the Ethereum Virtual Machine (EVM) at a fraction of the gas fees (1 transaction is pennies).
+Free Token is deployed on the Ethereum Rinkeby Testnet blockchain because it runs on the Ethereum Virtual Machine (EVM) with fake testnet money.

 I was recovering from my second sinus surgery of 2021 in the winter, and I'd been infatuated with blockchain technology for over a year at that point, so